In this article, I share 5 simple DIY glow in the dark epoxy table tutorials. Get the tips and guidance you need to make your epoxy table glow.

 Both the surfboard fin and surfboard are made with epoxy resin.

-I hope this article provided you with ideas, inspiration, and instruction how to build a glow in the dark epoxy table with confidence.
+In conclusion, I hope this article provided you with ideas, inspiration, and instruction on how to build a glow in the dark epoxy table with confidence.

 - Best Finish for Epoxy Table

 - How To Get a Matte Finish on Epoxy